n7on/docker-internals/README.md

 ### Create Image
 Docker Images are usually created using a Dockerfile and `docker build`.
+But we could do this without Docker by copying what we need to `/.docker-internals/<docker-hub-username>/<repository>/<tag>/` path and run [./image-upload](./image-upload), which creates a tarball and upload it to Docker repository using it's API's.
+Executables in Linux usually have dependencies though, to shared objects (dynamic libraries) for example, so we need to add them as well.
+Given that we would like an Image with only `ls` and `bash`, we could do like following:
+Docker Images are usually created using a Dockerfile and `docker build`.
 But we could do this without Docker by copying what we need to a folder, create a tarball and upload it to Docker Registry using it's API's, see [./image-upload](./image-upload) on how to do that.
 Executables in Linux usually have dependencies though, to shared objects (dynamic libraries) for example.
 So we need to add them as well.
 So if we would like an Image with only "ls" and "bash", we could do following to upload it to our own Docker Repo, as a base-image:

 ```bash